 Online shopping has literally changed the way people do business.
 Customers around the world can shop for nearly anything from nearly anywhere.
 Just as shopping has changed, so have shoppers.
 Ecommerce allows consumers to purchase products in ways that would have been difficult or impossible in the past.
 For example, comparison shopping used to require hours of time and driving from store to store.
 Now, prices across the internet can be compared with one search.

-As we enter a new era of shopping, it’s helpful to understand the different segments of traffic you’re likely to encounter.
+In the past, we’ve talked about using segmentation to test campaign success.
+However, segmentation can also be used to better understand your customers as a whole.
 We’ve broken down the pool of online shoppers into 5 categories.
 Let’s take a look at them so we can really understand the different info customers are looking for when visiting your site.

 The Bargain Hunter